Skip to main content

 Definition of a Function

 A function is a relation where each input x corresponds to exactly one output y.
-To determine if y = -√x defines y as a function of x, check if for every x in the domain there is only one y value.
-Since the square root function outputs a single non-negative value and the negative sign just changes its sign, this relation assigns one y for each x.
+To determine if y is a function of x, check that for every x-value there is only one y-value.
+If any x maps to multiple y-values, the relation is not a function.

 Recommended video: